 Why choose NPC?

 The NPC Fire Science program offers a dual approach for training in the fire fighting field with foundational instruction for the new recruit and professional programs for current firefighters seeking job promotions.
 Highly qualified and experienced instructors guide you to success in learning the specialized knowledge required of firefighters.
+NPC's program has been awarded Fire and Emergency Services Higher Education (FESHE) recognition, meaning students are certified by the National Fire Academy.
 (For a full list of class descriptions, visit the NPC course finder and enter "fire science".)

 Training for individuals wanting to enter the fire fighting field takes place at the Jake Flake Emergency Services Training Center in Taylor.
 The center features a burn tower, flash chamber, ventilation training trailer and 10-acre defensive driving track where live-training classes are conducted in a "fire academy" setting.
-Students train in uniform and teamwork, discipline and physical fitness are essential requirements.
+Uniformed students train in teamwork, discipline and physical fitness.

 Top 100 Colleges Where Grads Save Lives programs in the United States

 The nonprofit organization reviewed over 7,000 programs at 2,500 colleges before selecting the Top 100.